itsmartinwho/foresight-cdss-mvp/README.md

 For a comprehensive understanding of the project, please refer to the following documents in the `/docs` directory:

 *   **[System Architecture](./docs/architecture.md):** The primary source of truth for system design, AI tools (current and aspirational), data layer, application flow, tech stack, and backend details.
-This includes detailed information on the **`clinical_engine.py` (Tool B prototype)**.
 *   **[Frontend Guide](./docs/frontend_guide.md):** Covers all aspects of frontend development, including component structure, styling conventions (Tailwind CSS, Shadcn/UI, glassmorphism, input styling), state management, accessibility, and performance for the Next.js/React application.
-*   **[Development Guide](./docs/development_guide.md):** Provides guidelines for the development process, including coding standards, version control (Git workflow, conventional commits), AI-assisted development with Cursor, comprehensive testing strategy (unit, integration, E2E with Playwright, Storybook), code review process, and deployment practices.
+*   **[Development Guide](./docs/development_guide.md):** Provides guidelines for the development process, including coding standards, version control (Git workflow, conventional commits), comprehensive testing strategy (unit, integration, E2E with Playwright, Storybook), code review process, and deployment practices.
-*   **[Plasma Background Effect](./docs/PLASMA_EFFECT.md):** Explains the implementation of the animated background effect visible throughout the application.
+*   **[Clinical Engine Guide](./docs/clinical-engine.md):** Detailed documentation of the Clinical Engine (Tool B), including its V3 architecture and batch processing capabilities.
+*   **[Advisor Guide](./docs/advisor.md):** Guide to the Advisor feature (Tool A), including its integration with OpenAI's Code Interpreter.
+*   **[Transcription System](./docs/transcription.md):** Comprehensive documentation of the transcription system, including its architecture and development best practices.
+*   **[Demo System](./docs/demo_system.md):** Guide to the demo system, including its architecture and testing procedures.

 The `README.md` provides a high-level overview and setup instructions.
 For in-depth information, consult the specialized documents above.